Short- and Long-Term Effects & Health Risks of Marijuana

 - Impaired memory.

 In high doses, marijuana can also cause hallucinations and psychosis.
-Because marijuana is becoming increasingly potent, there is an increased risk of experiencing symptoms.1
+Because the potency of marijuana is increasing, there is an increased risk of experiencing symptoms.1

 Because it takes longer for edibles to produce a high, some users may consume increasing amounts in an attempt to speed up the onset of the effects.
 By doing so, they may subject themselves to some of the more harmful effects, such as psychotic symptoms, and these uncomfortable side effects tend to last longer as the drug moves slowly through the body’s gastrointestinal system.1

-The effects of marijuana are not limited to the short-term side effects.
+Marijuana effects are not limited to the short-term side effects.
 Chronic marijuana use can impact the body and mind in numerous ways.
 For example, it can:2

 - Negatively affect brain development in teens and young adults.